<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 What Is a Cold Email?

 Any time you email someone that you don’t know for a specific purpose, you’re cold emailing.
-Whether you’re looking to gain a sale, asking a favor, or opening an opportunity, that initial email to an unaffiliated person counts.
+Whether you’re looking to gain a sale, ask a favor, or open an opportunity, that initial email to an unaffiliated person counts as being a piece of cold contact outreach.

-It can feel a bit odd utilizing this practice, but it has its advantages – especially in sales.
+It can feel a bit odd utilizing this practice if you're used to inbound marketing strategies that heavily emphasize "warm" outreach, but it has its advantages – especially in sales.

 Cold Email Best Practices to Follow

 Now, it’s absolutely critical that you follow best practices for this tactic.
 Otherwise, your cold email results will suffer and you’ll likely just pester your audience.
-Here are some tips to keep in mind when sending them out:
+Here are some things to keep in mind when sending out cold emails:

 Subject Lines Should Be Enticing.

-Your subject line decides whether your email will be opened or not, and with cold emails, that’s a pretty heavy bet.
-In order to get the recipient to engage, you need to strategic and creative when deciding on a line.
+Your subject line decides whether your email will be opened or not, and with cold emails, that’s a pretty big gamble.
+In order to get the recipient to engage, you need to be strategic and creative when deciding on a line.

-Focus on sparking curiosity in order to encourage and entice them to open it.
+Focus on sparking curiosity in order to entice recipients to open your cold emails.

 Email Body Copy Should Be Lean.